tomconnolly94/media_grab_webapp/README.md

 ## Tests

-Tests are located in the `test/` directory, and the unit tests inside the `test/unit_test` directory.
-Run the tests from the project root directory with this command: `python -m unittest discover -v -s .`
+Backend tests are located in the `flask-container/server/test/` directory, and the unit tests inside the `test/unit_test` directory.
+Run the tests from the `flask-container/server` directory with this command: `python -m unittest discover -v -s .` after

 ## Licence